jaegeste/fem-course/docs/03_mechanical_kragbalken.en.md

 ### Coordinate Systems

-After importing, the global coordinate system appears – usually matching the one from Creo.
+After importing, the global coordinate system appears, usually matching the one from Creo.

 Additional local systems can be added via the context menu: